Income Tax Topics: Electric Bicycle Credit

 A qualified purchaser must provide proof of Colorado residency to receive the discount described later in this publication.
 Form DR 0514, Qualified Purchaser of an Electric Bicycle Affidavit, lists all the types of documentation an individual may provide to the qualified retailer at the time of purchase to prove Colorado residency.

-A qualified retailer must verify an individual is a Colorado resident by both:
+At the time of the sale, a qualified retailer must verify an individual is a Colorado resident.

-• collecting either a signed and completed form DR 0514, Qualified Purchaser of an Electric Bicycle Affidavit, or collecting the information required to complete the form DR 0514 spreadsheet.
+The qualified retailer must also collect from the purchaser either a signed and completed form DR 0514, Qualified Purchaser of an Electric Bicycle Affidavit, or the information required to complete the form DR 0514 spreadsheet.

 For additional information about the affidavit and instructions for retailers, please visit Tax.Colorado.gov/electric-bicycle-tax-credit.